wordofwarning/wordofwarning.org/current/2014-flare/index.md

 ####More
 Returning to Manchester's Z-arts, The Flare Weekender 2014 offers a glimpse of where the cutting edge of theatre might be heading in the future, with artists from Amsterdam, Barcelona, Bergen, Bristol, London, Manchester + Utrecht.

-Accompanied by live music, workshops, discussions and a closing party, The Flare Weekender 2014 presents two evenings and an afternoon of performance — full programme details to come, featured work includes:
+Accompanied by live music, performance workshop, artist's forum and closing party, The Flare Weekender 2014 presents two evenings and an afternoon of performance — full programme details to come, featured work includes:
 [Almost Human (Netherlands/UK)](http://www.almost-human.org) | *A Grindhouse Dante*
 [Anna Fenemore (UK)](http://www.flarefestival.com/project/making-a-performance-workshop-with-anna-fenemore) | *Biography, Autobiography and Lies* (workshop)
 [Drunken Chorus (UK)](http://www.drunkenchorus.co.uk) | *Just Like Larry Walters*